 GRIFFITH PARK DRIVE CLOSURE IN GRIFFITH PARK

-On 27 June, a small stretch of Griffith Park Drive is being closed to cars as part of a pilot program.
+On 27 June, a small stretch of Griffith Park Drive is being closed to cars as part of a pilot program [UPDATE: It’s permanent now].
 Inevitably, there were the NIMPS (Not In My Parking Spaces) who cried that they and people like them would no longer be able to visit the park.
 First of all, I get that not everyone is physically able to walk, bike, or stroll to a park.
 Nor does every Angeleno own a horse with which to ride into the park.
 However — this is Griffith Park — which is actually served by accessible buses and shuttles, too.
 Are there people who are physically able to drive to and enjoy a park but somehow not physically able to ride a bus or is this, dare I say, a bad faith argument?
 Furthermore, it’s less than one mile of a single street being closed for less than three months.
-There are still over twenty miles of roads open to private cars inside Griffith Park.
+There are still over twenty miles of roads open to private cars inside Griffith Park (and about 7,500 other miles of street in Los Angeles to befoul).
 Why do NIMPS need access to this particular stretch of Griffith Park Drive?
 Did they make plans months ago to hike Toyon Trail with P22?
 If so, presumably they can still walk to and from it.
 Personally, I don’t think that parks should allow cars inside of them at all* Cars kind of ruin the whole park-going experience.
 There are still … miles of streets inside of Griffith Park on which cars can drive (and occasionally kill), … acres of parking spots… and interstate freeway off-ramps and on-ramps that serve the Golden State Freeway — the existence of which cuts off park access from the Los Angeles River.